YimingMa/YIMINGMA.github.io/_posts/2022-03-08-generative-adversarial-nets.md

 <figure>
   <img src="/posts.assets/2022-03-08-generative-adversarial-nets.assets/indirect_matching_method.png" alt="Indirect Matching Method" style="width:100%">
   <figcaption>Intuition for the adversarial method.
 The blue distribution is the true one, the orange is the generated one.
-In grey, with corresponding y-axis on the right, we displayed the probability to be true for the discriminator if it chooses the class with the higher density in each point (assuming “true” and “generated” data are in equal proportions).
+In grey, with corresponding y-axis on the right, we displayed the probability to be true for the discriminator if it chooses the class with the higher density in each point (assuming "true" and "generated" data are in equal proportions).
 The closer the two distributions are, the more often the discriminator is wrong.
 When training, the goal is to “move the green area” (generated distribution is too high) towards the red area (generated distribution is too low).</figcaption>
 </figure>

 At this point, it seems legitimate to wonder whether this indirect method is really a good idea.